leticiamat/leticiamat.github.io/discrete-structures.md

 ### Social Networks

  Graphs are often used to study social networks.
 Each person is a vertex, and a connection between two people (like a friendship or a message) is an edge.
-Graphs help us understand how people are connected, who are the most influential people, or how information spreads.

  By using the language of graph theory, we can solve the following problem:

 <div style="border:1px solid #007BFF; padding:10px">
-    <strong>Problem 1:</strong>
+    <strong>Problem 2:</strong>

 Show that in any group of six people, there are either three people who are all friends with each other, or three people who are all strangers to each other.* Show that this is not true for five people.
 </div><br>